theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/torchlbdl.md

 valid_dl <- dataloader(valid_ds, batch_size = 128)
 ```

 There, we have downloaded the Kanji MNIST dataset to use to test our simple resnet.
+The model below is partially based on [this tutorial](https://jtr13.github.io/cc21fall2/tutorial-on-r-torch-package.html) from 2021.

 ```r